ExpressPQDelivery/epqd_server_lib_forM4/README.md

 # WolfSSL 4.7.0 with Postquantum Algorithms for PC

 ## Description
 This is a tweeked version of WolfSSL that enables the use of Postquantum algorithms in TLS 1.3 key exchange and authentication methods, designed to run on PC's.
-The wolfSSL version that we are using is 4.7.0 from [here](https://github.com/wolfSSL/wolfssl/releases/tag/v4.7.0-stable) and the postquantum algorithms are from [PQClean](https://github.com/PQClean/PQClean).
+The version we are using is [WolfSSL 4.7.0](https://github.com/wolfSSL/wolfssl/releases/tag/v4.7.0-stable) and the postquantum algorithms are from [PQClean](https://github.com/PQClean/PQClean).
 The postquantum algorithms that are supported are:

 - [x] Kyber

 - [x] Saber